aditya2072/Crework/3Week/README.md

 ### Process
 Created a Sneaker Landing page using HTML CSS and Tailwind CSS achieved following:
--View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Switch the large product image by clicking on the small thumbnail images.